Natural Language Processing (NLP)

 NLP has a wide range of applications across various industries.
 Here are some notable examples:

-• Text Translation: Services like Google Translate use NLP to translate text between languages.
+• Machine Translation: Services like Google Translate use NLP to translate text between languages.

 • Sentiment Analysis: Analyzing customer reviews and feedback to gauge sentiment.

-• Content Summarization: Automatically generating summaries of large documents.
+• Content Summarization: Automatically generating summaries of long documents.

 Frequently asked questions